csc2431-spring2019/polynomial-class-glance-yoons4/README.md

 code appropriate will result in strong points penalization.
 - You will need to provide implementation of the following methods:
   1. Destructor
-  2. Copy Assignment operator overload
+  2. Add
   3. Subtract
   4. Multiply
-  5. Minus
-  6. Derive
+  5. Derive
-  7. Evaluate
+  6. Evaluate
-  8. ToString
+  7. ToString
-  9. Read (returns the `istream` parameter, first reads the degree and then degree + 1 floats for the coefficients)
-  10. Write (returns the `ostream` parameter)
 - The following methods will count toward extra credit, some code will be provided to guarantee compilation:
   1. Divide
   2. Integrate